jaiveer67/Blackjack/README.md

 ## 🎮 Introduction

 Welcome to my **Blackjack Game App** — a full-stack implementation of the classic casino card game.
-Built using **React** for the frontend and **Flask** (Python) for the backend, this application lets you play against a dealer with proper Blackjack rules and an interactive UI.
+Built using **React** (JavaScript) for the frontend and **Flask** (Python) for the backend, this application lets you play against a dealer with proper Blackjack rules and an interactive UI.

 Your goal is simple: **get as close to 21 as possible** without going over, and beat the dealer.